gpfeifer/parsec4j/README.md

 # parse4j
-A simple implementation of 'Parser Combinators'
+A simple implementation of 'Parser Combinators' in Java